tomjoht/tomjoht.github.io/_posts/2015/2015-05-29-moved-my-blog-from-wordpress-to-jekyll.md

 - jekyll
 - wordpress
 keywords: engineering workflows
-summary: "I moved my blog from WordPress to Jekyll because I want to use the same publishing paradigms for both tech comm and the web.
+description: "I moved my blog from WordPress to Jekyll because I want to use the same publishing paradigms for both tech comm and the web.
 Jekyll also loads more quickly."
 ---

 After experimenting with Jekyll as a documentation platform for the past several months, I decided to migrate my blog from WordPress to Jekyll.